 George H.W.
 Bush's Service Dog Stays By His Casket

-Sully, the service dog of former president George H.W.
+Sully, the service dog of former President George H.W.
 Bush, spent Sunday night lying before Bush's flag-draped casket in Houston.

 Jim McGrath, spokesman for the Bush family, tweeted out a photo on Sunday night, captioning it "mission complete."